Our mission is to substantially reduce the carbon emissions and cost of offices.

-Our 200+ projects prove that every office can be beautiful, sustainable and cost less.
+Our 300+ projects to date prove that offices can be beautiful, sustainable and cost less.

 Remanufacturing is a quality-controlled engineering process that takes the durable elements of an office furniture item (such as steel frames), checks and refurbishes them, and then rebuilds the item around them.

-The result looks and performs as new, but at a significant cost saving, both economically and environmentally.
+The result looks and performs as new, but at a significant saving, both economically and environmentally.

 £ savings for clients